-However, that isn’t the case – renters leave, and then you have to spend time finding another one.
+However, that isn’t always the case – renters leave, and then you have to spend time finding another one.

 This means that there will be some months where you won’t be collecting any rent, but will still have to pay for your mortgage and other monthly expenses.

 (Note: you will NOT have to pay your 8% Property Management fee during months when you don’t have a tenant.
-That fee is 8% of COLLECTED rent, so if you don’t collect rent, there is no fee.
+That fee is 8% of the COLLECTED rent, so if you don’t collect rent, there is no fee.
 Most other fees will still be charged like normal).

 So, to account for this, Roofstock looks at historical vacancy rates in your property’s area and calculates a vacancy rate.

 Whatever the estimated vacancy rate is, save up that amount in a reserve account each month.
 When you find yourself without a renter, “pay” yourself using the money from that vacancy reserve account.
 This will make it as if you are still receiving your regular monthly income.